Posted: 05/26/11 | May 26th, 2011

-We snapped at each other about the best way to reach our guest house, what guest house we were going to stay at, and how long we would be staying there.
+We snapped at each other about the best way to reach our guesthouse, what guesthouse we were going to stay at, and how long we would be staying there.
 We bickered the whole time until we found a place to stay.
 As soon as we were in our room, things got worse.
-The fighting eventually escalated until I went for a walk and Elise had a sleep.
+The fighting eventually escalated until I went for a walk and Elise had a nap.

 When I came back from my walk, the fight started again.
 This time it was about how I never put my toothbrush or contact lens solution in the right spot and how Elise can never remember where she keeps things in her backpack.

-With tears in Elise’s eyes and myself so exhausted by the whole argument, it was at that point we had to make a choice.
-Either continue fighting or come to our senses.
+With tears in Elise’s eyes and I so exhausted by the whole argument, we had to make a choice: either continue fighting or come to our senses.